Skip to main content

 Try different summary styles

 The first summary is a great start.
 But depending on your situation, you might want a different format.
-Try these prompts — they work with both Claude Desktop and Gemini CLI.
+Try these prompts.

 The key skill here is prompt writing.
 Notice how each prompt tells the AI exactly what format you want, what to include, and what to leave out.
 The more specific your instructions, the more useful the summary.